 CMSimple_XH is conceived as a one administrator system.
 That's why we could keep it small and simple.
 It is not a system where many persons should edit different pages of the same website simultaneously.

-You can share the work on your website with others (as we do on this site), for instance with the help of a plugin which lets only one person edit the text at a time.
+Of course you can share the work on your website with others (as we do on this site), for instance with the help of a plugin which lets only one person at a time edit the text.

 Plugins can do almost anything with CMSimple_XH.
 Thus you can tailor the system to your needs without being burdened by stuff you don't need.

-Because CMSimple_XH is comparatively easy to understand.
-Many systems however claim to be easy.
-Try it for yourself if you find it to be easy.
-No complex layout system, no intricate backend, and much you probably already know.
+CMSimple_XH is comparatively easy to understand.
+No complex layout system, no intricate backend, and much what you probably already know.

 You can easily make backups and move the website to a different domain.
 Just copy the content file which contains the text and structure of the website.
 This content file is used in place of a database.
 Our mesurements show that it is just as fast, as long as you don't have a thousand pages.
 Reinstalling a backup is simply a click of a button.

 The system is straightforward to operate: just log in and write directly into your pages with the on-line editor.
-There is no backend that administers permissions for many authors.
+No backend that administers permissions for many authors.

 CMSimple_XH has its roots in the Danish "CMSimple", which started around the turn of the millennium.
 After its peak popularity in 2006, development slowed down.
 Finally a group of users took up this little gem and continued developing it to what it is today.
 In agreement with the original programmer the new version got the name CMSimple_XH, because it was both XHTML and HTML compatible.

-If you want to build a website with more than a thousand pages or maintained by many authors, CMSimple_XH is not for you.
+If you want to build a website with hundreds of pages or maintained by many authors, CMSimple_XH is not for you.